 Eating enough fiber, drinking enough water, eating , more salt and some vitamin C seems to help both of these situations.

 Some people don’t notice any difference at all.
-But eating fiber and drinking water also promote weight loss so either way you are covered.
+But eating fiber and drinking water also promote weight loss and keep your gut bacteria healthy so either way you are covered.

 4. Decreased Appetite

-Eating a satiating diet of high fat will curb your hunger for hours on end.
+Eating a satiating diet of high fat ketogenic diet will curb your hunger for hours on end.

 This is also why intermittent fasting works so well in conjunction with a healthy Keto Diet.